New York emerges as exception to strong election for Dems - NewsBreak

 Israel Defense Minister: US probes Shireen Abu Akleh killing

-Israel's Defense Minister says the United States government has started an investigation into the fatal shooting of Al Jazeera journalist Shireen Abu Akleh
+JERUSALEM (AP) — Israel’s Defense Minister Benny Gantz said Monday the U.S. Department of Justice has launched an investigation into the fatal shooting of Palestinian-American Al Jazeera journalist Shireen Abu Akleh, condemning the probe as a “grave mistake” and vowing not to cooperate.
+A Justice Department...

 When the dust settles…